AkrosWS/cd/Continuous Delivery Workshop ReadMe.txt

 2. Get JBOSS TOOLs from the Marketplace
 3. Get any ohter plugin you want
 4. Create Java EE WEB Project from JBoss Central
+5. Verify CDI works in JUnit test.
+Got to change cdi version to 1.1 and add org.jglue.cdi-unit as a test dependency